lucasmreis/blogSource/src/posts/using-csp-as-application-architecture.md

 ## Rendering

-Rendering process works like this:
+Rendering process works as follows:

 1. When a state is received in the `app.renderCh` channel, it triggers the rendering function.
 In our case it will be React, but it could be any other view framework.
 2. The process will be "busy" until the next animation frame.
 That means it will not trigger the rendering function if a new state is received and rendering is taking place.
-3. If a new state is put in the channel, and there's already a state there waiting to be rendered, the older state will be discarded, and only the new state will be rendered.
+3. If a new state is put in the channel, and there's already a state waiting to be rendered, the older state will be discarded, and only the new state will be rendered.

 Let's start with number 3.
 That logic is ready for us in the `js-csp` library (and in `core async` too).
 Change the definition of `app.renderCh` to: